oitzujoey/duck-lisp/docs/api.md

 For multiple arguments, the function would read and pop multiple objects off the stack.

-For multiple return values, the function would push several objects on the stack, then bind them together into a data structure that is stored on the heap.
+For multiple return values, the function would push several objects on the stack, while bind them together into a data structure that is stored on the heap.

 `div-mod` could be defined in duck-lisp as shown below, but we will implement it as a C function.